f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-ce-multicloud/MCN-with-SMG/xc-console-demo-guide.rst

 .. figure:: assets/gcp2.JPG

-3. Create a 1-node EKS cluster and deploy /shared/booksinfo/mcn-bookinfo/product_page.yaml product page microservice to it.
+3. Create a 1-node kubernetes cluster and deploy /shared/booksinfo/mcn-bookinfo/product_page.yaml product page microservice to it.
     i.
-In GCP console, search for EKS service and select it. ii.
-Click on create cluster button
+In GCP console, search for Kubernetes Engine and select cluster. ii.
+Click on create button
     iii.
-Enter a name, select a k8s version, select a role (To create a new role follow the `instructions <https://docs.aws.amazon.com/eks/latest/userguide/service_IAM_role.html#create-service-role>`_ ), keep rest option as default and click next button iv.
-Select VPC created in Step1
+Select Standard and Enter a name, Zone iv.
+Select 1 node in Node Pools Configuration
     v.
-Choose 2 subnets created in Step1 for workload vi.
-Optionally, reuse the security group created for the AWS CE site.
-NOTE: make sure nodeport range [30000-32767] are open in VPC firewall rules vii.
-Select “Public and private” option for Cluster endpoint access viii.
-Keeping rest values as default, press next buttons.
-Finally, review the configs and click on create button
+From Networking menu, select inside subnet created in above step vi.
+Optionally, in another tab check the VPC firewall rules and make sure nodeport range [30000-32767] are open in VPC firewall rules vii.
+Complete the configurations and create cluster xiii.
+In GCP portal, open cloud shell and connect to above created cluster ix.
+Open a file with name product.yaml and paste contents of /shared/booksinfo/mcn-bookinfo/product_page.yaml
-    ix.
-Once EKS cluster is up, select it and navigate to Compute section and click Add node group
     x.
-Enter a name, select a role (if not created, create it and assign.
-Follow `document <https://docs.aws.amazon.com/eks/latest/userguide/create-node-role.html>`_ for more info) xi.
-Set compute and scaling configurations, here we are creating a 1 node EKS cluster xii.
-Select the workload subnet for your worker node xiii.
-Keep rest options default, review the config done and create the node group xiv.
-In GCP portal, open cloud shell and connect to above created cluster xv.
-Open a file with name product.yaml and paste contents of /shared/booksinfo/mcn-bookinfo/product_page.yaml xvi.
 Run "kubectl apply -f product.yaml” and validate product service is deployed and running using "kubectl get pods" & "kubectl get svc" commands
 **Note:** Here, we are using product page service type as NodePort

 .. figure:: assets/Capture1.JPG